 In the archaeological zone of Bagan, there are four sites with the remains of palaces, this would indicate that the capital of Bagan had moved four times to different locations.
 Throughout the first millennium, Pagan was first known as Paukkan, and from this evolved into Pyu gama, Pyu gam then to Pugam, and is now better known as Bagan.

 In 2015 remains of an old Palace built by King Thamudarit were found inside Taungnyo dam at the foot of Bago Yoma.
 Within the vicinity of this palace, the ruins of a Pagoda of the Pyu era were also found.

 The Bagan dynasty (107AD-1369AD)

-The second capital Thiri Pyitsaya was founded by King Thiligyaung the 7th king of this dynasty in 344AD.
-In 516AD King Thaik Taing the 12th in line founded the third Capital Tampawaddy, also referred to as Pwa Saw.
-Bagan, also known as Arimaddana was the fourth Capital, founded in 874AD by King Pyinbya, he was the 34th King in this royal lineage.
-In total there were 55 kings who ruled over Bagan from the 1st – 10th century AD.
+The second ancient capital of Pagan Thiri Pyitsaya was founded by King Thiligyaung the 7th king of this dynasty in 344 AD.
+In 516 AD King Thaik Taing the 12th in line to the throne founded the third Capital Tampawaddy, also referred to as Pwa Saw.
+Bagan, also known as Arimaddana Pura, meaning ‘City that Tramples on Enemies‘ was the fourth Capital, founded in 874 AD by King Pyinbya, he was the thirty-fourth King in this royal lineage.
+In total, there were fifty-five kings who ruled over Bagan from the 1st – 10th century AD.

-.According to the book titled “Information found in the inventory of ancient monuments in Bagan” published by the Department of Archaeology in Burma, they state that an inventory of monuments compiled during the reign of King Mo Hnyin Mintaya in 792 Burmese Era (1426 CE) lists over 4000 surviving pagodas.
+According to the book titled “Information Found in the Inventory of Ancient Monuments in Bagan” published by the Department of Archaeology in Burma, they state that an inventory of monuments compiled during the reign of King Mo Hnyin Mintaya in 792 AD Burmese Era (1426 CE) lists over 4000 surviving pagodas.